MicrosoftDocs/appcenter-docs/CONTRIBUTING.md

 **Step 6:** Make any necessary updates to your branch as discussed with the team.

-The maintainers will merge your PR into the master branch once feedback has been applied and your change looks good.
+The maintainers will merge your PR into the live branch once feedback has been applied and your change looks good.

-On a certain cadence, we push all commits from master branch into the live site and then you'll be able to see your contribution at https://docs.microsoft.com/appcenter/.
+On a certain cadence, we push all commits from live branch into the live site and then you'll be able to see your contribution at https://docs.microsoft.com/appcenter/.

 ## DOs and DON'Ts